mckern/portland/README.md

   - If you are planning to take the bus, this is a good [beginners guide](http://www.portlandmercury.com/portland/youre-riding-the-bus-wrong/Content?oid=16545882)
  * Cabs have to dispatched, you can't hail them.
 [Radio Cab](http://www.radiocab.net) is a standby.
 Use [Curb](https://gocurb.com) to handle payments and dispatch from your phone.
  * We have Lyft and that other company also
  * There are Five Quadrants: Burnside divides North/South, Willamette and I-5 East/West.
-Our magical fifth quadrant is North Portland, which is North of the Willamete and East of I-5, but NE was already taken.
+Our magical fifth quadrant is North Portland, which is North of the Willamete and West of I-5, but NE was already taken.
  * Couch is pronounced "cooch" and Oregon is "orygun"
  * In parts of town, streets running East/West are in alphabetical order.
 North/South Streets are numbered.
 It's easy to get around.
  * This is [Bridge Town](http://www.bizave.com/portland/bridges/).